mattwach/pico_sharpmem_display/README.md

    * *High Level*: At this level, the sharp display is no longer directly visible but used lower down.
-The one existing example is the `console.h` library which lets you create and print text to a scrolling console without concering yourself with all of the setup code otherwise needed to get it working.
+The one existing example is the `console.h` library which lets you create and print text to a scrolling console without concering yourself with all of the setup code otherwise-needed to get it working.

+# Project Stibility

+I would consider this project to be "early beta" at this point.
+There is testing and examples for every API function  but likely still some corner-case bugs lurking in places.

+You are using this library *at your own risk* and are responsible for doing the appropriate testing and validation to assert it's reliability is sufficient for your needs.

+As an early-beta, I may still make breaking changes to the API.
+I suggest pinning to a release branch if this might be a problem.

 # Getting Started - Hello World